 Ca La Tieta is located in Buger on the Spanish island of Mallorca.
 This vacation rental property is air-conditioned and sleeps up to 11 people (10 adults and 1 child) with 5 bedrooms, 3 bathrooms along with private swimming pool.
 The property is walking distance to restaurants.

-Villa Cubells is located in Cala D Or on the Spanish island of Mallorca.
-This vacation rental property is air-conditioned and sleeps up to 6 people with 3 bedrooms, 2 bathrooms along with private swimming pool.
-The property is walking distance to the beach and restaurants.
+Ca Na Canta is located in Pollensa on the Spanish island of Mallorca.
+This vacation rental property is air-conditioned and sleeps up to 8 people with 4 bedrooms, 2 bathrooms along with private swimming pool.
+The property is walking distance to restaurants.